Gleyber Torres Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to surrender the first-fewest home runs in baseball (67 total, 0.9 per game).
+- Mariners pitchers combine to give up the fewest home runs in baseball (70 total, one per game).

-- The Mariners are sending Castillo (4-5) to the mound to make his 15th start of the season.
-He is 4-5 with a 2.73 ERA and 98 strikeouts through 82 1/3 innings pitched.
+- Woo makes the start for the Mariners, his fourth of the season.
+He is 0-1 with a 7.30 ERA and 20 strikeouts in 12 1/3 innings pitched.

-- His last time out was on Thursday against the Miami Marlins, when the righty went 5 2/3 innings, surrendering two earned runs while allowing two hits.
+- His most recent time out came on Saturday against the Chicago White Sox, when the righty threw 5 2/3 innings, surrendering two earned runs while allowing three hits.

+- In three games this season, the 23-year-old has an ERA of 7.30, with 14.6 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.